W.Va. Guard Assists Volunteer Organization with Meal Preparation and Deliveries

 |0

 This work, W.Va.
-Guard Assists Volunteer Organization with Meal Preparation and Deliveries, by Edwin Wriston, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Guard Assists Volunteer Organization with Meal Preparation and Deliveries, by SSgt Caleb Vance, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT